-In this study, we will therefore study 80 individuals (including 40 suffering from asthma) in order to evaluate (1) their personal exposure to pollution, both inside and outside environments (2) how the cells taken from the nose react to the pollutants they are exposed to (3) how their lungs respond to the pollutants they are exposed to.
-In this way, we will understand how each individual can be affected by the pollutants present in their immediate environment.
+In this study, we will therefore examine 80 individuals (including 40 suffering from asthma) in order to evaluate (1) their personal exposure to pollution, both inside and outside environments (2) how the cells taken from the nose react to the pollutants they are exposed to (3) how their lungs respond to the pollutants they are exposed to.
+In this way, we will understand how each individual person living with asthma can be affected by the pollutants present in their immediate environment in terms of their symptoms and need for treatments.